mihe/tsu/README.md

 }
 ```

-You can also add more [compiler options][opt] to it, like `noUnusedLocals` and `noUnusedParameters`.
+You can also add more [compiler options][opt] to it, like `"noUnusedLocals": true`.

 Now you can start adding your `.ts` files to `Content/Scripts/Source`.

 ### Hot-reloading

-Hot-reloading relies on the auto reimport feature in UE4, which you'll find in `Editor Preferences` under `Loading & Saving`.
+Hot-reloading relies on the auto reimport feature in UE4, which you'll again find in `Editor Preferences` under `Loading & Saving`.

 Make sure `Monitor Content Directories` is enabled, then expand the advanced settings and make sure your settings look something like this:

-![Advanced settings][imp]
+![Hot reload settings][htr]

+`Prompt Before Action` is the important part here.
+Disabling it will mean your changes will automatically be imported and compiled when a change to your TypeScript file is detected.

 `Import Threshold Time` will decide how fast your changes get hot-reloaded.
 Setting it to something as low as `0.0 s` might have adverse effects for regular content assets, but if you're only ever reimporting TypeScript files you should be fine.

-If you decide to add more files to your project, like `package.json` or `tslint.json` you'll want to add those as exclusions as well.

 ### Debugging (with Visual Studio Code)

-First off, add `Scripts/.vscode/*` to your reimport exclusions (as seen above).
+First off, add `Scripts/.vscode/*` to be excluded from the content monitoring [(as described above)](#content-monitoring).

 TSU listens for V8 debuggers on port 19216.
 So you'll want a `Content/Scripts/.vscode/launch.json` that looks like this: